ashleefv/ApplNumComp/README.md

   * Online editor: [Overleaf](https://www.overleaf.com)

 ## Computational Assignments
+The assignments, related files, and grading rubrics are available in the [Assignments folder of this repository](https://github.com/ashleefv/ApplNumComp/tree/master/Assignments).
 The overviews for the assignments are as follows:
 1. Version control in Git and document typesetting in LaTeX
     *	Create a Git repository to track versions of assignment files (in this and subsequent assignments)
     *	Produce a LaTeX document with several required components using research or major course work as the topic